stokito/grails-locale-configuration-plugin/README.md

 Locales priority
 ================
 1. Language Param in the URL (request), e.g. http://www.example.net?lang=en
-2. First match of the locales from the HTTP-Accept-Language-Header
+2. First match of the locales from the HTTP Accept-Language header
-3. Default locale (Config.groovy)
+3. Default locale (defaultLocale option in Config.groovy)

 NOTE: This order is important and cannot be changed.
 You may want to provide a language selector, so the lang param should have the highest priority.